Leave Laws and Policies

 The state Human Rights Commission enforces discrimination laws, including those related to the treatment of pregnant women.
 Similar authority is provided by federal laws against discrimination (29 C.F.R. § 1604.10).

-For additional information, see the MRSC blog article on Parental Leave for Local Government Employees and the Washington State Department of Labor and Industries’ webpage on Pregnancy and Parental Leave.
+For additional information, see the Washington State Department of Labor and Industries’ webpage on Pregnancy and Parental Leave.

 - Chelan County Municipal Code Sec.
 1.20.850 – Establishes that the county will not discriminate against employees dealing with pregnancy-related illness or disabilities and describes the leave as a separate and distinct entitlement from the Family and Medical Leave Act (FMLA).